 The Associate of Science in Radiologic Technology requires a minimum of 20 credit hours of coursework.

 Transfer Program 16 hrs.

-Choose One: 4-9 hrs.
+Choose One: BIOL 109 Introduction to Anatomy and Physiology 4-9 hrs.
+4 hrs.

-BIOL 109 Introduction to Anatomy and Physiology 4 hrs.
+OR BIOL 207 Anatomy and Physiology 4 hrs.

-BIOL 207 Anatomy and Physiology 4 hrs.
+OR BIOL 205 Human Anatomy 5 hrs.

-BIOL 205 Human Anatomy & BIOL 206: Human Physiology 9 hrs.
+BIOL 205 Human Physiology 4 hrs.